REMEMBERING

 coordinated through the local Department of Human Services.
 Criswell

-featured child.
-"Wednesday's Child" continues at WFAA today, produced
+"Wednesday's Child" continues at WFAA today, produced by anchor Gloria

-by anchor Gloria Campos since 1989 when Criswell departed the station for
+Campos from 1989 (just before Criswell departed the station for KDFW-Channel

 .